-And antibiotic overuse doesn’t just mean we’re wasting money.
-There are very real problems associated with antibiotic use that every pet owner should be aware of before consenting to their use.
+And antibiotic overuse doesn’t just mean wasting money.
+There are very real problems associated with antibiotic use.
+Problems that every pet owner should know about.

 1. Antibiotics Are Creating Superbugs

-Drug resistance arises when drugs knock out susceptible infections, leaving hardier, resilient strains behind.
-The survivors then multiply, and over time can become unstoppable superbugs.
+Drug resistance arises when drugs knock out susceptible infections.
+They leave hardier, resilient strains behind.
+The survivors then multiply and over time become unstoppable superbugs.
 Methicillin-resistant staphylococcus aureus (MRSA) is one example.

 “In the past, most people haven’t worried because we’ve always had new antibiotics to turn to,” said Alan Johnson, consultant clinical scientist at the Health Protection Agency.
 “What has changed is that the development pipeline is running dry.
 We don’t have new antibiotics that we can rely on in the immediate future or in the longer term.”

-The overuse of antibiotics is creating a worldwide threat of infection that could have catastrophic results.
+The overuse of antibiotics is creating a worldwide threat of infection with potentially catastrophic results.
 But antibiotics also have more immediate problems.

 Your dog’s microbiome plays a key role not just in his nutrition, but in his health and happiness.
-The majority of the immune system resides in the gut and is reliant on beneficial bacteria that produce vitamins, help in hormone production and out-compete harmful bacteria.
+The majority of the immune system resides in the gut and is reliant on beneficial bacteria.
+They produce vitamins, help in hormone production and compete with harmful bacteria.

 3. Antibiotics Cause Nutrient Deficiencies